ringlej/ptxdist/doc/environment.rst

     $ arm-softfloat-linux-gnu-gcc test.c -o test

-Also part of what we consider to be the “toolchain” is the runtime library (libc, dynamic linker).
+Also part of what we consider to be the “toolchain” is the run-time library (libc, dynamic linker).
 All programs running on the embedded system are linked against the libc, which also offers the interface from user space functions to the kernel.